Colsai/scott_data606/README.md

 As the aforementioned work plan and report data we have is untagged and exploratory, topic modeling provides significant opportunity for identifying thematic similarities and *clusters* so that we can extract logic about the major themes of OIG's current work.
 We will aim to test and leverage two topic modeling algorithms: *Latent Dirichlet Allocation* and *BERTopic* (see [4.
 Modeling](#topic-modeling)), for making sense of these corpuses of text data.

+In doing this, we will focus our model creation around 5 central questions:

 ## Questions within Project Scope
 1. What are common themes/trends within the scope of work we can view from looking at the projects that OIG is undertaking?
 2. Do we (and how do we) see the influence of major health events, such as COVID, within the scope of OIG's work?